-National monument status will permanently protect precious lands in the San Juan Islands.
+National monument status permanently protects precious lands in the San Juan Islands.
 These sites, already managed by the Bureau of Land Management (BLM), include recreational areas beloved by locals and visitors, cultural sites used by local tribes for thousands of years, historic lighthouses, disappearing habitat and much more.

 About These Lands

 The BLM lands in the San Juan Islands include spectacular recreation lands, historic sites and rare habitat.

 Visited by thousands of people annually, they are a key part of the landscape that defines the San Juan Islands.

 Protecting these lands as a national monument was supported by our county governments, the governor, our congressional representatives, our senators, over 150 businesses and thousands of individuals.

 National monuments and national conservation areas are managed as National Conservation Lands within BLM.